llvm/llvm-blog-www/content/posts/2024-09-07-abi-lowering-in-clangir.md

 ---

-ClangIR is an ongoing effort to build a high-level intermediate representation (IR) for C++ within the LLVM ecosystem.
+ClangIR is an ongoing effort to build a high-level intermediate representation (IR) for C/C++ within the LLVM ecosystem.
 Its key advantage lies in its ability to retain more source code information.
 While ClangIR is making progress, it still lacks certain features, notably ABI handling.
 Currently, ClangIR lowers most functions without accounting for ABI-specific calling convention details.

 ## Goals